Skip to main content

 • Car Rental

-If you’re driving, check our page on parking facilities.
+If you're coming in your own vehicle, check the information on parking facilities.

-To avoid costly surprises at the desk, confirm carry-on and checked baggage policies directly with your airline.
-Check their official site or app for weight limits, dimensions, and prohibited items.
+To avoid costly surprises at the counter, confirm the carry-on and checked baggage policies directly with your airline.
+Check their official website or app for weight limits, dimensions, and prohibited items.

-For more common queries about airport services and procedures, visit our FAQs section.
+To resolve other common questions about the airport's services and procedures, visit our FAQs section.

-If you have an early flight and aren’t staying nearby, consider lodging on or near the airport.
-It can eliminate much of the stress from morning traffic and transfers.
+If you have an early morning flight and don't live nearby, consider staying at a hotel inside or near the airport.
+This can eliminate much of the stress of traffic and morning transfers.

 Booking.com